Ekagrah/Linux-Ark-Dedicated-Server/README.md

 ## Using Scripts

+UPDATE 1: I have added a local python script to replace the bash script.
+Using this inconjunction with arkux-mod-mgmt.ps1.
+Will be adding a python script to do all management from a Windows machine.

 MAKE SURE TO EDIT .SH AND .PS1 SCRIPT VARIABLES FOR YOUR INSTALL

 My idea of managing the mods took several iterations and trial and error.
 Eventually I arrived at my posted scripts which should take minimal customization to work for anyone (be gentle its my first time writing code for a public audience).